fhalab/evSeq/README.md

 | IndexPlate | This is the ssSeq index plate used for library preparation corresponding to the plate in "PlateName".
 For instance, if I prepared "BJW_TestPlate01" using index plate 2, I would write "BJW_TestPlate01" in the "PlateName" column and "DI02" in the "IndexPlate" column.
 Allowed barcode names are DI01 through DI08. |
 | ReferenceSequence | This is the reference sequence found in every well of "PlateName".
 This reference sequence is constructed following the instructions in the parent section of this section. |

 As currently deployed, up to 8 plates (DI01 - DI08) can be input in a single ssSeq run.
-No more than 8 columns should thus ever be filled in this form of refseq.
+No more than 8 rows should thus ever be filled in this form of refseq.
 An example Default refseq format is given in the ssSeq GitHub repository [here](#./InstallationConfirmationData/DefaultRefSeqs.csv)

 #### Detailed refseq
 This form of the file allows for a different reference sequence in each well of the analyzed plates.
 In addition to the column headers given in [Default refseq](#Default-refseq), this form of the file has a "Well" column, enabling specification of a different reference sequence for each well in the input plates.
-As currently deployed, up to 8 plates (DI01 - DI08) can be input in a single ssSeq run, so no more than 768 columns should ever be filled in this form of refseq.
+As currently deployed, up to 8 plates (DI01 - DI08) can be input in a single ssSeq run, so no more than 768 rows should ever be filled in this form of refseq.
 An example Detailed refseq format is given in the ssSeq GitHub repository [here](#./InstallationConfirmationData/DetailedRefSeqs.csv).

 When using this form of refseq, the detailed_refseq flag found in [Optional Arguments](#Optional-Arguments) must be set.